About Relief Factor

 A: Purchasing individual bags without a monthly membership is more expensive.
 For example, an individual 60-count monthly supply for non-members is $93.95 plus S&H. For more information on the prices, please contact their customer care department for assistance.
 They are available by email ([email protected]) or phone at 800-500-8384, Monday-Friday, 5am – 6pm PST.

 A: You can use another product, Relief Factor Calm for sleep.
-It contains Passion Flower, the other active ingredient in Relief Factor Calm, is a traditional medicinal herb used to support normal healthy nervous system function, restful sleep, and eases normal mild tension.
+It contains Passion Flower, the other active ingredient in Relief Factor Calm, which is a traditional medicinal herb used to support normal healthy nervous system function, restful sleep, and eases normal mild tension.

 A: Xarelto has been linked to adverse bleeding events because blood thinners reduce clotting.
 Patients taking this medication are more likely to bruise easily and it may take longer for bleeding to stop.
 However, these bleeding events can become more serious and can even result in death.
 Do not increase your dose, take it more often, or stop taking it unless you are told to do so by your doctor.